GMY2018/FunStats2019/README.md

 shiny, leaflet, maps, rgeos, geosphere, gmapsdistance, stringr, rdrop2

 * You will also need a Google map API key.
-You can aquire this from Google and the free version should cover enough enquires (thousands of euquires a month) for general useage.
-Having your own API key allows you to build your own apps of similar functions.
+You can request this from Google (https://developers.google.com/maps/gmp-get-started) and the free version should cover enough enquires of travel distance (thousands of euquires a month) for general useage.

 * After all this is done, type runGitHub(repo='FunStats2019', username='GMY2018') to run the app.